 7.3.4 In corridor bulkheads ventilation openings may be permitted in and under doors of cabins, lavatories, offices, pantries, lockers and small store rooms.
 Except, as permitted below, the openings shall be provided only in the lower half of the door.
-Where such an opening is under a door the total net area of any such opening or openings shall not exceed 0,05 m.
+Where such an opening is under a door the total net area of any such opening or openings shall not exceed $0,05 \text{ m}^2$.

-Alternatively, a non-combustible air balance duct routed between the cabin and the corridor, and located below the sanitary unit is permitted where the cross-sectional area of the duct does not exceed 0,05 m.
+Alternatively, a non-combustible air balance duct routed between the cabin and the corridor, and located below the sanitary unit is permitted where the cross-sectional area of the duct does not exceed 0,05 m2.
 Ventilation openings shall be fitted with a grille made of non-combustible material.